-This article will show you 40 (stunning) places to see in the Western United States in 2019.
+This article will show you 40 (stunning) places to see in the Western United States.

 These are pretty stunning destinations perfect for vacations, road trips, and for anybody interested in discovering these landmarks and points of interest.

 If you’re looking for detailed information on must-see places in the western half of the United States then you need to get your hands on the eBook Hidden Gems of the Western United States.

 Tip: Use the free app WalletFlo to help you travel the world for free by finding the best travel credit cards and promotions!

 1. Moaning Cave – Moaning Cavern Park (California)

 Moaning Cave sounds like the title to an Indie film you’d probably want to avoid, but don’t be deceived.
 Discovered (modernly) during the Gold Rush, this cavern earned its name from the moaning sound that echoes throughout the cave.
 You can’t deny the intrigue of caverns, especially ones that emit moaning echoes.
 If you’re in the Gold Country area then try to stop by.

 2. Paint Mines – Paint Mines Interpretative Park (Colorado)

 Most people think about the Rocky Mountains when they think of Colorado.
 Here’s a lesser known spot worth your time called “Paint Mines.”
 This park is a cluster of hoodoos and sand-capped spires of all colors.